Nordix/metal3-clusterapi-docs/airship/AIR-138_kubeadm-rotating-ca.md

 ## Key observations
 1. Only client certificate is renewed.
-2. Even if the CA certificate is soon expiring kubeadm do not renew it automatically.
+2. Even if the CA certificate is soon expiring kubeadm does not renew it automatically.
 CA rotation has to be done manually.
 3. During the client certificate renewals there is no downtime in service.
 4. The whole process of CA rotation need more experiments to conclude on service downtime.